 “The man at the top of the mountain didn’t fall there.” – Vince Lombardi

-It’s easy to envy the person that achieves success and tell ourselves that success was handed to them.
-That is rarely true.
+It’s easy to envy the person who achieves success and tell ourselves the had success handed to them.
+That’s rarely true.

-Erik Weihenmayer was recently featured on The View.
+They recently featured Erik Weihenmayer on The View.
 If you have never heard of him, click his name to learn a little about his amazing story.
-When he was not even 16 months old, he was diagnosed with juvenile retinoschisis, a condition the left him completely blind by his mid-teens.
+When he was not even 16 months old, they diagnosed him with juvenile retinoschisis, a condition that left him completely blind by his mid-teens.

 He was not to be deterred.
 In fact, Erik wanted to prove that not only could he be an effective teacher, but he could also accomplish things that most other people never would.
 That included conquering seven mountains, with Mount Everest being his crowning jewel.

 No one can say that Erik had success handed to him.
 Instead, he devoted every day to building himself into the best version of him he could be.
 You can do the same.